antares-codes/etl-val-node/README.md

      This is what you're waiting to see: {"jsonrpc":"2.0","result":false,"id":1}

-     ### Security is important on this side too, so you must now secure your Server.

-     Enter the following commands EXACTLY (in this order) to set up your firewall:

-     Please note: Make sure you enter the code in this order!
-If you do not, the program will not work!
-You can disable your firewall anytime by entering (as root;)): `ufw disable`

-14. Setup Firewall.
+14. Security.

+     There is no need to setup a UFW firewall (There are too many ports to allow for communication between nodes)

+     So make sure it is Offline.
+(There is nothing of value anyway, unless you are running other scripts with your EtherLite Node, Not recommended)

      ```bash
-     sudo ufw allow ssh/tcp
-     sudo ufw limit ssh/tcp
-     sudo ufw allow 8545/tcp
-     sudo ufw allow 30303
-     sudo ufw allow 8546
-     sudo ufw logging on
-     sudo ufw enable
      sudo ufw status
      ```

+     You should get "Status: inactive"

+     If not type:

+     ```bash
+     sudo ufw disable
+     ```

-     (Optional) For more protection you can install [Fail2ban](https://linuxize.com/post/install-configure-fail2ban-on-ubuntu-20-04/) to avoid brute force attact.
+     (Optional) We recommend you to install [Fail2ban](https://linuxize.com/post/install-configure-fail2ban-on-ubuntu-20-04/) to avoid brute force attack.

 15. Setup Monitoring with a crontab entry.
 (If your node go offline, it will restart automatically.)